 The Department for BioMedical Research (DBMR) of the Faculty of Medicine of the University of Bern, led by Prof. Mark A. Rubin, MD, was established in 1994 by the University of Bern and the Inselspital (Bern University Hospital).
-The DBMR is divided in 13 Research Programs with 96 participating individual labs and 11 Independent Research Labs whose research spans across all biomedical fields.
+The DBMR is divided in 13 Research Programs with about 100 participating individual labs and several Independent Research Labs whose research spans across all biomedical fields.
 To realize its mission to bridge the gap between bench and bedside, the DBMR promotes an integrative perspective to clinical research with a strong emphasis in the development of translational approaches, the use of omics and other cutting-edge technologies, and extensive interaction and collaboration between laboratory-based and patient-oriented clinical research.
 The DBMR is also committed to fostering the careers of young academics.

 Congratulations to PD Dr. Marianna Kruithof-de Julio and Prof. Dr. Eliane J. Müller on each receiving a SNF Sinergia Grant.

 ERC Advanced Grants Call (AdG) 2021 is open until August 31

 ERC Advanced Grants support excellent researchers who have a track-record of significant research achievements in the last 10 years with up to € 2.5million for a period of 5 years.

 The National Research Programme 79 “Advancing 3R – Animals, Research and Society” (NRP 79) has been launched.
 Interested researchers can submit their pre-proposals until 3 August 2021.